Routine to Stay Focus when Job Searching and Unemployed

 - 3-4 Hours Daily — write your cover letters and make any changes to your resume to target each of the jobs you are applying for from the above list you complied.
 Send out cover letters and resumes by mail or email and complete any online job applications.
-Remember it is better to send out 10 well targeted cover letters and resumes to the right people than it is to send out 1,000 general ones.
+Remember it is better to send out 10 well-targeted cover letters and resumes to the right people than it is to send out 1,000 general ones.

 - 2-3 Hours Weekly — meet colleagues, friends or even family members for an inexpensive breakfast, lunch, or cup of coffee.
-Communicate how your search is going; be open for advice and leads.
-This will help break up the monotonous of your week, fight some of the loneliness and can also add leads to your job search.
+Communicate how your search is going; be open for advice and leads, this will help break up the monotonous of your week, fight some of the loneliness and can also add leads to your job search.

 - 2-3 Hours Weekly — work on your skills for landing a job.
 Attend online webinars, live seminars or workshops that are available to further your job seeking skills.
-There are many of these being offered that cover skills on; resumes, cover letters, looking for job openings, time management, interviewing, etc. You can also research many of these topics; online, books at the library or even in your local book store.
+There are many of these being offered that cover skills on; resumes, cover letters, looking for job openings, time management, interviewing, etc. You can also research many of these topics; online, books at the library or even in your local bookstore.
 Also reach out to your county unemployment offices, community centers, churches, schools and colleges many hold career clubs, support groups or career services that can be very beneficial.

-- End of Job Search Work Day approx. 5:00 pm — your job search day should end about the same time your normal work day ended.
+- End of Job Search Work Day approx. 5:00 pm — your job search day should end about the same time your typical work day ended.
 Just like in the real world of work there are times that you need to put in overtime.
 Spend time with family and friends, stay active and don’t become a couch potato.